tracye1083/Readme-Generator/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at <me@my.co>.
+If you have any questions about the repo, open an issue or contact me directly at <tracye1083@gmail.com>.

 You can find more of my work at [tracye1083](https://www.github.com/tracye1083)